Skip to content

 2. KV cache: scale with the context length you actually need.

-4. Compare the total to your card's VRAM, leaving a little headroom.
+4. Compare the total to your card's VRAM, and leave a little headroom.

-Rather than do that by hand for every model and quantization level, drop the parameter count, precision and context into the VRAM Calculator — it adds up the weights, KV cache and overhead and tells you whether it fits your GPU.
-Pair it with the LLM Token Counter when you're reasoning about how long your prompts (and therefore your KV cache) really are.
+Rather than do that by hand for every model and quantization level, drop the parameter count, precision and context into the VRAM Calculator.
+It adds up the weights, KV cache and overhead and tells you whether it fits your GPU.
+Pair it with the LLM Token Counter when you're working out how long your prompts, and therefore your KV cache, really are.